imthegoodboy/Blockshop/README.md

 - Use a secure storage provider and ensure server-side upload endpoints keep keys secret.
 - Consider adding end-to-end tests for purchase and download flows and automated contract verification on the desired network.

-Contributing
-If you'd like to help, open an issue or a pull request.
-Please follow the repository code style and add tests for new features.

-License
-This project is open-source — include your preferred license here  .

-Thank you for checking out BlockShop — a simple way to buy and sell digital goods in a more open, user-controlled way.